a-inacio/edt-go/docs/injector.md

 It only relies on Go's standard `context.Context` so, as long as you keep track of if it (something you should be doing anyway) your contextual information will be easily accessible.

-> 👉 Means you are not limited only to these library's constructs.
+> 👉 Actually it means you are not limited only to these library's constructs it can be utilised standalone.

 ## Usage

 ### Setting Values

-There are two distinct patterns at play here:
+There are two distinct creational patterns at play here:

 - Singleton
 - Factory

 #### Singleton Instance

-An instance must be given, and it will be the same everytime it is retrieved.
+An instance must be given, and it will be the same every time it is retrieved.

 ```go
 dependencies := injector.WithContext(nil)